Civil-Service-Human-Resources/csl-service/README.md

 * Exposes secured endpoints (Endpoints are secured using oAuth2.0 token created using csl identity-service).
 * Actuator is included to monitor the application health and other runtime parameters.
 * Accepts requests from CSL UI.
-* Calls Rustici engine and other CSL backend applications to creat the business response.
+* Calls Rustici engine and other CSL backend applications to create the business response.

 ### Build using: